 Video game sales - additional information

 Revenues in the gaming industry are based on two major sources, namely hardware, such as consoles, processors, screens, controllers, and other accessories; and software, the actual games.
 Some of the most important players in the computer and video games publishing market are Sony Computer Entertainment (Japan), Tencent Holdings Limited (China), Microsoft (United States) and Nintendo Company Ltd. (Japan).
-Nintendo’s Wii Sports, a home video game released in 2006, is also the best-selling console game in the world with a little over 82 million units shipped worldwide as of 2015, while the life-simulation video game series, The Sims, is ranked as the best-selling PC game of all times, with 7 million units sold worldwide.
+Nintendo’s Wii Sports, a home video game released in 2006, is also the best-selling console game in the world with a little over 82 million units shipped worldwide as of early 2017.

 Since the 70’s, physical gaming technology, while becoming more advanced, has been gradually shrinking in size.
 While we started out with arcade gaming, bulky arcade machines have long-since given way to small, sleek home video game consoles.
 Ever since this shift began, console and computer games have remained a powerful global industry – between 2012 and 2015 alone, video game sales revenue increased by eight billion U.S. dollars.